bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 3.1.1 (January 2022) =

+- Fixed: Error when uploading images when using WordPress 5.7.0 or earlier.

 = 3.1.0 (January 2022) =

 - Fixed: Use user selected language instead of selected site language when loading languages for JavaScript libraries. ([#232](https://github.com/bonny/WordPress-Simple-History/issues/232))